Skip to content

 If you love to decorate for every holiday on the calendar, it can be tough on your budget.
 These days, inflatables, yard art, and even indoor décor can cost hundreds of dollars.
 That’s not exactly an easy expense to absorb on a limited budget.

-For those big-ticket items like inflatables that aren’t exactly easy to do it yourself, set up a decoration swap among your family or friends.
+For those big-ticket items like inflatables that aren’t easy to DIY, set up a decoration swap among your family or friends.
 Each person offers up an item that they’re willing to trade.
-Then everyone swaps.
 That way, everyone’s yard can look like new without anyone spending money.

 #4: Make parties potluck and BYOB